 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Aramex reported total carbon emissions of approximately 672,655,000 kg CO2e, with Scope 1 emissions at about 57,729,000 kg CO2e, Scope 2 emissions at around 29,407,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled approximately 585,519,000 kg CO2e.
+In 2024, Aramex reported total carbon emissions of approximately 672,655,000 kg CO2e, with emissions distributed across various scopes: 57,729,000 kg CO2e (Scope 1), 29,407,000 kg CO2e (Scope 2), and a significant 585,519,000 kg CO2e (Scope 3).
 This represents an increase from 2023, where total emissions were about 524,332,000 kg CO2e, with Scope 1 at 55,314,000 kg CO2e, Scope 2 at 27,337,000 kg CO2e, and Scope 3 at 441,682,000 kg CO2e.
-Aramex has committed to ambitious climate targets, having signed an agreement with the Science Based Targets initiative (SBTi) in 2021.
-The company aims to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 42% by 2030 from a 2020 baseline.
-Additionally, it targets a 26% reduction in Scope 3 emissions by 2030.
-Aramex is also striving for carbon neutrality by 2030 and net-zero emissions by 2050, reflecting its commitment to addressing climate change.
-The emissions data is cascaded from its parent company, Aramex PJSC, which oversees the overall climate strategy and performance metrics.
-This structured approach ensures that Aramex aligns its operational practices with global climate standards and initiatives.
+Aramex has committed to ambitious climate targets through the Science Based Targets initiative (SBTi).
+The company aims to achieve carbon neutrality by 2030 and net-zero emissions by 2050.
+Specific near-term targets include a 42% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2020 baseline, and a 26% reduction in Scope 3 emissions over the same period.
+These commitments reflect a proactive approach to mitigating climate change risks and align with industry standards for sustainability.
+The emissions data for Aramex is cascaded from its parent company, Aramex PJSC, which oversees the overall climate strategy and reporting.
+This corporate relationship ensures that Aramex adheres to the broader environmental goals set by its parent organisation.

 Access structured emissions data, company-specific emission factors, and source documents